tangowithcode/tango_with_django_2/manuscript/chapter-testing.md

 {lang="python", linenos=off}
 	from rango.models import Category

 The first thing to notice about the test we have written is that we must place the tests within a class.
 This class must inherit from `django.test.TestCase`.
 Each method implemented within a class tests a particular piece of functionality.
 These methods should always have a name that starts with `test_`, and should always contain some form of assertion.
-In this example, we use `assertEqual` which checks whether two items are equal to one another.
+In this example, we use `assertEqual` which checks whether two items are equal.
 However, there are lots of other assert checks you can use -- as demonstrated in the [official Python documentation](https://docs.python.org/3/library/unittest.html#assert-methods).
-Django's testing machinery is derived from the Python implementation, but also provides a number of asserts and specific test cases unique to Django and web development.
+Django's testing machinery is derived from the Python implementation, but also provides several asserts and specific test cases unique to Django and web development.

 If we then run the test, we will see the following output.